Bachelor of Arts

 I earned my MS in Sociology in 2019 after completing my thesis, “Hate Managers and Where They Target: An Analysis of Hate Crime as Hate Group Self-Help”.
 During my time in the Masters program, I served as a Graduate Research Assistant for Dr. James Hawdon, and conducted studies of extremist websites.
 I also contributed to a joint project to produce a codebook for framing hateful tweets, titled “Framing Hate with Hate Frames”.
 I was also a member of Students for Non-Violence as well as the on-campus Orthodox Christian Fellowship.

 I am currently working towards my PhD in Sociology with a certificate in Public History.
-I am currently the Secretary for the Sociology Graduate Student Organization, a student-led union designed to facilitate academic and professional development for our department as well as serve as a liasion between faculty and the student body.
-I am currently working on several projects involving extremist attidues and will be teaching the Peace and Violence course in August.
+I was the first Secretary for the Sociology Graduate Student Organization, a student-led union designed to facilitate academic and professional development for our department as well as serve as a liaison between faculty and the student body.
+I currently serve the organization as a Graduate Student Assembly Representative.
+I am working on several projects involving extremist attitudes and have been teaching the Peace and Violence course since August.